oracle/tribuo/tutorials/README.md

 The tutorials expect the data and required jars to be in the same directory as the notebooks.
 The dataset download links are given in the tutorial, and Tribuo's jars are on Maven Central, attached to the GitHub release, or you can build it yourself with `mvn clean package` using Apache Maven.
-The code in them should work on Java 8 with the addition of types to replace the use of the `var` keyword added in Java 10, and replacing the collections factories introduced in Java 9.
+In most cases code in them should work on Java 8 with the addition of types to replace the use of the `var` keyword added in Java 10, and replacing the collections factories introduced in Java 9, with the exception of the reproducibility tutorial which requires Java 16+ as the reproducibility package uses newer Java features.

 The tutorials cover:
 - [Intro classification with Irises](irises-tribuo-v4.ipynb)